fohebert/align_on_reference/README.md

 `qsub 01_scripts/jobs/03_read_counts.job.sh`<br>
 <br>
 This last script should produce an output file called `samples.read-count.tsv` in the folder `05_read_counts`.
 This output file is the actual matrix that you need as the input file in edgeR or limma.
-ROWS = genes ("reference sequences"), COLUMNS = samples.
+ROWS = genes ("reference sequences"), COLUMNS = samples.<br>

+## Step 5 - Annotation
+**Description**<br>
+There is no extensive annotation step in this pipeline since the tilapia genome is used as the reference.
+The cool thing is that an annotation file already exists.
+You can find it in:<br><br>

+`02_raw_data/tilapia_genome/ensembl.annotation.txt`
 <!---->